Azr43lKn1ght/DFIR-LABS/Kn1ghtfl4r3/README.md

 Now, as the clock ticks down, you must piece together the clues scattered throughout your system before Gotham falls into chaos.
 Can you outsmart the darkness and restore the stolen code?

+Note: This challenge doesn't have any questions but the flag itself!

 **MD5 Hash**: a180fce0b7d10283617575c3a23cf609  kn1ghtfl4r3.zip
 `flag format : icc{...}`